Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Experiments

 \subsubsection{Effect of Probing Data Size}

-A key design principle of Sentinel is to decode relevance signals already encoded in frozen LLMs, rather than to learn a new compression behavior from supervision.
-To evaluate the dependence of Sentinel on probing data size, we vary the number of QA examples used for probing from 500 to 3000.
+We analyze whether Sentinel depends on large-scale supervision by varying the amount of probing data used during probe training from 500 to 3000 QA examples.

-As shown in Table~\ref{tab:probing_size_overall}, downstream performance remains nearly invariant across this range, with no clear trend of improvement as more probing data is added.
-This indicates that Sentinel does not rely on large amounts of supervision: the attention-based relevance signals are already present in the model, and the probing classifier mainly acts as a lightweight readout of these signals.
-Notably, even a small probing set is sufficient to support effective context compression.
-Detailed task-level results are provided in Appendix~\ref{appendix:ablation-details}.
+As shown in the left panel of Figure~\ref{fig:feature_datasize_ablation}, downstream performance remains nearly unchanged across probing set sizes.
+These results suggest that Sentinel does not learn compression behavior from large-scale supervision.
+Instead, the probe primarily acts as a lightweight readout mechanism over contextual utilization signals already present in the frozen model.
+Even small probing sets are sufficient to support effective context compression.
+Detailed results are provided in Appendix~\ref{appendix:ablation-details}.